Making the 2025 Rutherford Merlot – Winemaker Guide

 Two clear stylistic lanes:

-• Rhône-style red yeast → rounder texture, more plush plum fruit
+• 5 grams Rhône-style red yeast → rounder texture, more plush plum fruit

 Both pair beautifully with this chemistry.